HybridVariationalInference

 - f(θMs, θP): mechanistic model

-- xM: matrix of covariates, sites in columns
+- xM: matrix of covariate, sites in the batch are in columns

 - y_o: matrix of observations, sites in columns